GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

 - **LOD (Level of detail)** is the most commonly used game optimization technology.
-It determines the resource allocation of object rendering according to the position and importance of the model, reducing the number of faces and details of non-important objects, thereby achieving highly efficient rendering operations.
+It determines the resource allocation of object rendering according to the position and importance of the model, reducing the number of faces and details of non-important objects and thereby achieving highly efficient rendering operations.
+- **Disadvantage** of LOD is development time and complexity for multiple variation of same model, build size and artifacts.

 </p>
 </details>